tiagodavi/food_truck_system/README.md

 - I would remove the sample pages that comes with phoenix by default.

-- I would add more tests for more scenarios.
+- I would add more tests for more scenarios, empty list, weird params and successful cases.

 - I would add a map on the page so the user could easily find near restaurants by enabling their location or calculate the distance from a point to the desire restaurant.